 How to ensure a will has been executed properly?

-Generally execution of the will is overseen by the drafting solicitor in their offices.
-However this may not always be convenient.
-For those who arrange for execution outside their lawyer’s office, it is worth taking the time to have a legal practitioner check it, once executed, just to be sure everything is in order.
-Fixing up any deficiencies, however small, down the track, can be far more expensive, time consuming and stressful.
+Then there are others who arrange for execution of their draft will outside their lawyer’s office.
+In those situations it is worth having the legal practitioner check it after signing and execution to ensure everything is in order.
+Fixing up any deficiencies however small, down the track, can be far more expensive, time consuming and stressful.

 1. In the Estate of Williams (dec’d) (1984) 36 SASR 423, per King CJ, where he said that “To execute a document is to do what the law requires to be done to give validity to the document..” at 425, and cited with approval by the High Court of Australia in MYT Engineering Pty Ltd v Mulcon Pty Ltd HCA 24.